-As a long-time firearms instructor and head of a gun rights group, people ask me all sorts of questions.
-All questions have merit, especially for people new to guns.
+As a longtime firearms instructor and head of a gun rights group, people ask me all sorts of questions.
+All questions have merit, especially for people who are new to guns.
 Among these questions, folks will ask about the safety of shooting old ammunition.
-I tell them that in general, old factory-loaded ammunition should be safe to shoot.
+I tell them that in general, old factory-loaded ammunition should be perfectly safe to shoot.

-The ammo gods showered me with old ammo these past few days.
-A long-time friend and fellow instructor cleaned out his garage and found several hundred rounds of old .22 Blazer ammo.
-Yeah, it looks rough.
+The ammo gods showered me with old ammo recently.
+A old friend and fellow instructor cleaned out his garage and found several hundred rounds of old .22 Blazer ammo.
+Yeah, it looks a little rough.
 At the same time, I’ve shot plenty of old .22s and they usually function pretty well.
-I would not use them for a match or competition, but for plinking or skills-building?
+I wouldn’t use them for a match or competition, but for plinking or skills-building?
 You bet.

 Another friend came upon a massive collection of old shotgun shells at a sale.
-More than he could use.
-So he shared the wealth.
-In fact, he shared boxes and boxes of shotshell wealth, about a hundred pounds’ worth.
+It was more than he could use so he shared the wealth.
+In fact, he shared boxes and boxes of shotshells, about a hundred pounds worth.

-I cheerfully accepted the windfall, as I know shotgun ammunition also does well, regardless of age.
-Unless one stores shotgun shells at the bottom of Lake Michigan after a boating accident, shotgun ammo tends to forgive owners who store them under less-than-ideal conditions.
+I cheerfully accepted the windfall, as I know old shotgun ammunition also does well, regardless of age.
+Unless shotgun shells are kept at the bottom of Lake Michigan after an unfortunate boating accident, shotgun ammo tends to forgive owners who store them in less-than-ideal conditions.

 Why don’t I like reloads?
 In short, squibs.
 Squibs happen when the person or machine fabricating the cartridge failed to include a powder charge in the round.
-The primer of the squib will push the lead bullet into the barrel, where it will remain lodged.
-If the squib goes undetected, and a shooter then fires the next round into a now-obstructed barrel, bad things happen.
-In not so good cases, it can result in serious injury to the gun and shooter alike.
+The primer will push the bullet into the barrel, where it will remain remain.
+If the squib goes undetected and a shooter then fires the next round into a now-obstructed barrel, bad things will happen.
+It can result in serious injury to both the gun and shooter.

 Conversely, if a reloader double-charged the powder in a shell, that can also cause an unwanted, rapid discombobulation of things in your gun.

-If you suspect you’ve inherited some reloads, my advice remains to pass them on to a reloader for components.
+If you suspect you’ve inherited reloads, my advice remains to pass them on to a reloader for the components.
 How do you identify reloads?
 First off, rimfire ammunition is virtually always factory made.